 Decorating your Christmas tree with ribbon is easy to do.
 There are a few ways of doing it, but this one is the easiest.
 You can add ribbon to both a real Christmas tree and an artificial tree.

 Since we all need a relaxing, fun Christmas this year, our tree will mainly be red and green with a bit of white and natural wood.

 For the tree below (read more about this tree HERE), I also used two ribbons.
 Since the plaid ribbon was 2.5″ wide, I placed it on the bottom.
 Then, I put them on the tree vertically in the same manner.
 In other words, you can add ribbons either vertically or horizontally.

 *This post is one stop on the ultimate blogger Christmas Tree Tour.
-Therefore be sure to visit all the other blogs (find the links at the end of this post) for a ton of holiday decorating inspiration.
+Therefore, visit all the other blogs (find the links at the end of this post) for a ton of holiday decorating inspiration.

 How to Put Ribbon on a Christmas Tree

 When decorating an artificial tree, you will need to fluff the tree before adding the ribbon.

 Decorating a simple Christmas tree with ribbon takes only minutes, adding a ton of visual interest.

 The first step is cutting the first piece of ribbon about 36″ long.
-I will be using two ribbons on this Christmas tree; however, sometimes, I use three ribbons.
+I will use two ribbons on this Christmas tree; however, sometimes, I use three.

 This post may contain affiliate links.
 That means that if you purchase from one of these links, I will make a small commission.

-Trim the ribbons’ ends into a chevron by folding it in half and cutting it diagonal towards the center.
+Trim the ribbons’ ends into a chevron by folding them in half and cutting it diagonal towards the center.

 Place the striped ribbon on top of the red ribbon and treat them as one ribbon.

 Note: This is the tree I am decorating (a 7-foot tree), and I am using a wired ribbon.